 Graduated with honours from the University of Malta in Architecture and Civil Engineering in 2007 and worked with Architecture Project and the Department of Contracts before setting up his own Architectural Practice.
 His passion for social justice and sustainable development led him to undertake a Master of Arts degree in Social Justice & Community Development at Loyola University, Chicago.

 From a young-age Daniel has also been involved in the voluntary sector and has served in various roles in the community at both parish and diocesan level.
 In September 2017 Daniel was appointed by Archbishop Charles J. Scicluna as the President of the Diocesan Commission of Justice & Peace.
-In 2018, Daniel has been elected by the conference of European Justice and Peace commissions to serve on the executive council of this organisation.
+In 2018, Daniel was elected by the conference of European Justice and Peace commissions to serve on the executive council of this organisation.

 Katrine Camilleri